-In my desperation to fathom out what Donald Trump is doing to humanity, I began to search for wisdom to see the light, brightening the darkness that this man has brought to our world in the last few days alone.
+In my desperation to fathom out and understand better the rise of rightwing populism, Brexit, Trump, and more, I began to search for wisdom to see the light, brightening the darkness that these have brought to our world.

-I began to recall the wisdom of those before me, and I discovered two men- sages and philosophers- whose thoughts, wise and kind words, affected me, calmed me, removed my fears and gave me hope that, I must not despair, I must walk on.
+I began to recall the wisdom of those before me, and I discovered a few sages whose thoughts, wise and kind words, affected me, calmed me, removed my fears and gave me hope that, I must not despair, I must walk on.

 The first gem I discovered is a most beautiful and timely poem from Hafez, the 14th century Persian philosopher of love, a seeker of wisdom who became a poet of genius, a lover of truth who has transcended the ages.
 May this poem be a source of hope and inspiration to us, as we must remain positive; we must remain hopeful.